 PTA / PTO / PARENT GROUPS

 PTA and PTO Groups are the heart of engaged school communities.
-Your organization deserves the best-in-class PTA tools to communicate, support teachers and students, and drive volunteering.
+Your organization deserves the best-in-class PTA app and tools to communicate, support teachers and students, and drive volunteering.

 School Signals is the perfect place to run your school’s PTA.
 Create your PTA space, and let parents join it automatically or through an application process.
 You can request members to answer three questions before approving their application.
 In the PTA space, you can do a lot: